-CAUTION: Stainless steel housing in a metal hull-Stainless steel housing must be isolated from a metal hull to prevent electrolytic corrosion.
+CAUTION: Stainless steel housing in a metal hull- The stainless steel housing must be isolated from a metal hull to prevent electrolytic corrosion.
 Use the isolation bushing supplied.

 CAUTION: Never use solvents.
-Cleaner, fuel, sealant, paint, and other products may contain solvents that can damage plastic parts, especially the transducer's face.
+Cleaners, fuel, sealant, paint and other products may contain solvents that can damage plastic parts, especially the transducer's face.